srichens/README-generator/sample-readme/README.md

 6. [Questions](#questions?)

 ## Installation
-t
+Before cloning the repository, make sure to have node.js and npm installed.

 ## Usage
-t
+Open index.js in the terminal.
+Type in node index.js in the terminal.
+Answer the question prompts to generate the file.

 ## License
     This product is licensed under MIT

 ## Contributing
-t
+Please refer to the [Contributor Covenant] (https://www.contributor-covenant.org/).

 ## Tests
-t
+Use Jest for testing.
+Enter npm i in the terminal to install, and then npm run test to run tests.

 ## Questions?
-Contact me at t or view my projects at t
+Contact me at sarahgrichens@gmail.com or view my projects at https://github.com/srichens